forfudan/MojoMiji/src/docs/apply/work.md

  [      9.0     10.0    11.0    12.0    ]]
 ```

 It looks good!
-We know that the `Matrix` type is working as expected: it correctly initializes the matrix with the given data and shape.
+Now we know that the `Matrix` type is working as expected: it correctly initializes the matrix with the given data and shape.

 ::: info More comprehensive implementation